-- Set the meter selector to the DC Voltage position. - Connect the red tester lead to the starter terminal; then connect the black tester lead to ground.
+1. Set the meter selector to the DC Voltage position.
+2. Connect the red tester lead to the starter terminal; then connect the black tester lead to ground.

-- With the ignition switch rotated, the meter must show battery voltage and the starter motor should operate.
+3. With the ignition switch rotated, the meter must show battery voltage and the starter motor should operate.

-■NOTE: If the meter showed battery voltage but the starter motor did not operate or operated slowly, inspect battery voltage (at the battery), starter motor condition, and/or ground connections.
+■NOTE: If the meter showed correct voltage but the starter motor did not operate or operated slowly, troubleshoot all starting system components before replacing the starter motor.